chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/ADC/ADC_TripleModeInterleaved/readme.txt

 ==> Conversion Time = 36M/5cyc = 7.2Msps

 STM32 Eval board's LEDs can be used to monitor the transfer status:
-  - LED1 is on when the transfer process is successefully completed.
+  - LED1 is on when the transfer process is successfully completed.
   - LED3 is ON when there is an error in initialization.

 User should monitor aADCTripleConvertedValue variable to get the converted value.